akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 ## Label

 It's just a string and it's basically the name you want to give to your transformation.
-It will be used in error messages whenever your transformation failed to generate your variations for example.
+It will be used in error messages whenever your transformation failed to generate your variations.

 ## Target filename